Flyken271/Iridium/README.md

 - Usage
-	- Select The NRO Using The `...` Button.
+	- Select The NRO Using The OpenFile Button.
 	- Type in IP of Your Switch.
 	- Click `Add NRO`.
 	- Select NRO From List.